Comfort and safety

 - has ever had to undergo medical treatment for vaginal or reproductory issues

-If it feels uncomfortable, try your relaxation techniques or just lie quietly till the contractions pass.
+If it feels uncomfortable, try your relaxation techniques or just lie quietly until the contractions pass.

 Sexually transmitted infections (STIs)

-A pregnant woman should not have sexual intercourse with anyone whose sexual history is unknown to her, and who could be carrying STIs such as chlamydia, herpes, HIV/AIDS or gonorrhoea.
+A pregnant woman should not have sex with anyone whose sexual history is unknown to her, and who could be carrying STIs such as:

-STIs can be passed on to both the mother and baby.
+STIs can be passed on to both mother and baby.